-In this course, students will explore both two-dimensional and three-dimensional skill sets to develop and communicate their design sotions.
+In this course, students will explore both two-dimensional and threedimensional skill sets to develop and communicate their design sotions.
 Students will learn rapid visualization and basic tools for image manipulation and presentations.
+Prerequisite(s): None

 BID106: INTERIOR FINISHES AND MATERIALS